DataDog/documentation/content/en/dashboards/widgets/funnel.md

 #### Title

-Display a custom title for your widget by activating the `Show a Title` check box:
+Display a custom title for your widget by activating the `Show a Title` check box.

 ## Further Reading